airshipit/shipyard/docs/deployment_guide.md

 2) Deploy Airflow Helm Chart

-   *Note that the airflow chart requires a postgresql instance and rabbitmq to be running*
+   Note: The airflow chart requires a postgresql instance and rabbitmq to be running

    Create airflow namespace: